neam/dna-project-base-12-factor-app-boilerplate/docs/52-deploy-docker-cloud.hotfix-patching-existing-stack.md

 #### Re-deploy the existing stack on docker-cloud for the new images to take effekt

-Log in to Docker Cloud, go to the relevant stack and redeploy the services "phpha", "phpfiles" and "web..." in the stack - takes 3-4 minutes.
+Log in to Docker Cloud, go to the relevant stack and redeploy the services "phpfiles", "phpha", and "web..." in the stack - takes 3-4 minutes.

+For extra safety, you may redeploy only "phpfiles" first (only used by us devs to run commands within), and when it is done, use the terminal to enter it and double-check whatever needs to be double-checked before deploying "phpha" and "web..." services.

 #### Run database migrations live as necessary